TeagueSS/LetsDance/README.md

         Encode: Contains multiple methods for saving data without prepping it for tensorflow

-            SyncedSkeletonDataAndAudio: Takes in both SkeletonData and AudioData and allows for their respective "Moments" to be enconded together
+            SyncedSkeletonDataAndAudio: Takes in both SkeletonData and AudioData and allows for their respective "Moments" to be encoded together

             SkeletonData:
                 Holds Positional Data for a skeleton